 They provide a wide range of support for students who need assistance to participate in educational activities and achieve learning outcomes.

-The Department of Education and Training promotes lifelong learning for all staff, starting with a local and a systemic induction during the first weeks of employment.
+The department promotes lifelong learning for all staff, starting with a local and a systemic induction during the first weeks of employment.

-A valuable resource for staff preparing induction programs is the Induction handbook teacher aides.
+A valuable resource for staff preparing induction programs is the Induction handbook teacher aides 2.8M.
 This handbook addresses many aspects of employment as a teacher aide and sets the role into context.
 It also provides a ready source of information beyond the induction phase of a teacher aide's career.

 Developing Performance conversations are intended to enhance the capabilities of all employees.
 The Queensland Public Service Capability and Leadership Framework (CLF) is a capability framework for public service employees including teacher aides.
 It provides a guide to the abilities and behaviours expected of employees at different classification levels.